JacksonBurns/fastprop/paper/paper.md

  - At that point it is asserted that a reasonable approximation of the accuracy as a function of the holdout set has been achieved.

 ### Choice of Evaluation Metric
-The evluation metric used in each of these metrics (L1, L2, AUROC, etc.) are presented here because that is what the reference papers (and the literature at large) use.
+The evluation metric used in each of these metrics (L1, L2, AUROC, etc.) are presented here because that is what the reference papers (and the literature at large) use, especially the metrics established in moleculenet.
 It is my opinion that this choice of metric 'buries the lede' by requiring the reader to understand the relative magnitude of the target variables (for regression) or understand the nuances of classification quantification (ARUOC).
 On the HOPV15 subset, for example, an MAE of 1.1 seems exceptional in the literature, except that the WMAPE is nearly N%.
 That's right - when weighted by their magnitude, the best performing model is still usually off by about N%.
 For classification, especially multilabel, AUROC scores near one are impressive despite accuracy being low.

+The best metrics to use are those that are actually interpretable: accuracy for classification, and mape (or wmape) for regression.
 Pertinent Metrics are included on a per-study basis to emphasize when a 'good looking' scale-dependent metric is also intuitively good.

 ### Timing Results